Understanding Homeowners Association (HOA) Powers and Limitations

 If you do not pay your HOA fees in Ohio, particularly in areas like Cleveland, the homeowners association (HOA) can take significant measures against you.
 To begin with, the HOA will likely charge late fees and interest on the outstanding payments, which adds to your financial burden.

 In extreme cases, should the overdue amounts for dues remain unpaid for a long duration, the HOA may decide to take legal action by initiating foreclosure proceedings to recover what is owed.
-So, technically speaking, yes, an HOA in Cleveland, Ohio, can take possession of a house if overdue assessments are not paid.
+So, technically speaking, an HOA in Cleveland, Ohio, can take possession of a house if overdue assessments are not paid.

 What Power Do HOAs Have in Ohio?